mbert/kubeadm2ha/README.md

 7. _local-access.yaml_ fetches a patched _admin.conf_ file to _/tmp/MY-CLUSTER-NAME-admin.conf_.
 After copying it to _~/.kube/config_ remote _kubectl_ access via V-IP / load balancer can be tested.
 8. _uninstall-dashboard.yaml_ removes the dashboard.

+## Prerequisites

+Ansible version 2.4 or higher is required.
+Older versions will not work.

 ## Configuration

 In order to use the ansible scripts, at least two files need to be configured: